 She did high school her own way, but it turned out to be the right way for her.
 It got her where she is now: at a college that’s one hundred percent perfect for her, where she has the kind of friends she’s been looking for her entire life, and where she’s going after a degree that reflects her gifts and passions.

 What she’s doing now doesn’t appear to have been hindered by what she didn’t do in high school.
 And what she did do helps her in college now.

-But she did it with the unconditional blessing of her father and me and a few other trusted advisors.
-We’d seen our daughter in action with preschoolers, and we knew that’s what made her heart beat.
-And when one of her college professors told her she had the most passion of any of their ECE students, my daughter had the confirmation she needed that she wasn’t “wasting her potential,” but, rather, honoring it and using it.
+But she did it with our blessing.
+We’d seen our daughter in action with preschoolers, and we knew that those little children made her heart beat.
+And when one of her college professors told her she had the most passion of any of their ECE students, my daughter had the confirmation she needed that she wasn’t wasting her potential, but, rather, honoring it and using it.

 My daughter’s room in our house is now clear, the Bed Bath & Beyond explosion transferred to her dorm room—ocean-themed accessories and all.
 She’s starting the second leg of her college journey with friends beside her.
 She has a future she’s excited about in front of her.
-And she’ll do it with all the mileage and lessons from high school—done the way she wanted to do it—behind her.
+And she’ll do it with all the mileage and lessons from high school.
+Done the way she wanted to do it.